nerdiyland/connected-plant-experiment/README.md

 * A WiFi connection nearby your device.
 * An AWS Account with permissions to create AWS IoT Core resources.

+### Cabling configuration

+In order to create a successful connection between the device and the computer, this cabling must be done:

+* Connect the `+5V` pin of the ESP32 to the `VCC` pin of the programmer.
+* Connect any free `GND` port of the ESP32 to the `GND` pin of the programmer.
+* Connect the serial `Tx` pin of the ESP32 - it may be called `V0T` or `TXO` to the `Rx` port of the ESP32.
+* Connect the serial `Rx` pin of the ESP32 - it may be called `V0R` or `RXI` to the `Tx` port of the ESP32.

+You can verify you have a successful serial connection with the device by opening Arduino's _Serial Monitor_ to read the logs.
+Set Baud Rate to `115200`.

 ### Configuration

 The device firmware contents are in `packages/device`.
 In there you'll find two files - i.e. `config.sample.h` and `secrets.sample.h`.
 You need to modify these files and enter your settings.
 Then, save them as `config.h` and `secrets.h`, respectively.